Homemade Detoxifying Bath Salts to Remove Toxins

 We expose ourselves to toxins on a regular basis, from sources like pollution, pesticides, and processed foods.

-When we’re constantly exposed to these harmful substances, it can be very difficult for the body to keep up with the toxin load, and overtime, these toxins can build up and accumulate in the body, overwhelming our detoxifying system and impacting our health and the way we feel throughout the day.
+When we’re constantly exposed to these harmful substances, it can be very difficult for the body to keep up with the toxin load, and overtime, these toxins can build up and accumulate in the body, overwhelming our detoxifying systems and impacting our health and the way we feel throughout the day.

-Using ingredients like essential oils (which provide antioxidant, antimicrobial, and anti-inflammatory benefits), baking soda, Epsom salts, bentonite clay, apple cider vinegar, and honey, these can help to flush impurities out of the body naturally (through sweating).
+Using ingredients like essential oils (which provide antioxidant, antimicrobial, and anti-inflammatory benefits), baking soda, Epsom salts, bentonite clay, apple cider vinegar, and honey, can help to flush impurities out of the body naturally (through sweating).

 Detoxifying Bath Salts

-Clay Bath Salts
+Clay Bath Salt Recipe

 To make: